Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that display the 3rd line of the file
+Write a script that creats a file, with text ending by a new line